Amina00Aslam/proj-machineLearningRoboticArm/README.md

 # proj-machineLearningRoboticArm
 This is a 3 degrees of freedom(DOF) robotic arm developed using Machine Learning.
 Robotic arm used is servo motor based.
 Arduino was used to interface the servos of the arm with the Object Detection and various Machine Learning modules.

-There is a zip folder for the Machine Learning model and an Arduino file for the servo control.
+The folder named 'Smple that contains the tflite trained model and label map for the Machine Learning model.
+Also, an arduino file for controlling the servos of the arm.

 The file with name 'tflite_object_detection_picking' is the model for Webcam Object Detection Using Tensorflow-trained Classifier.
 This program uses a TensorFlow Lite object detection model to perform object detection on an image or a folder full of images.
 It draws boxes and scores around the objects of interest in each image.